pnhuy/opengl-starter/README.md

-# Starter kit for OpenGL in MacOS
+# Starter kit for OpenGL in MacOS/Linux

 ```
 make all